Nama Shoyu: How it Differs from Regular Soy Sauce

 Nama Shoyu (生しょうゆ)

-Then, how does the soy sauce variety Nama Shoyu differ from the regular soy sauce we often use in our daily lives such as Koikuchi Shoyu (dark soy sauce) and Usukuchi Shoyu (light-colored soy sauce)?
+Then, how does the variety differ from the regular soy sauce we commonly use in everyday life, such as Koikuchi Shoyu (dark soy sauce) and Usukuchi Shoyu (light-colored soy sauce)?

-Unlike normal soy sauce such as Koikuchi Shoyu and Usukuchi Shoyu, Nama Shoyu isn’t heat-treated in the final production process in order to keep its umami components and enzymes alive.
+Unlike ordinary soy sauce, such as Koikuchi Shoyu and Usukuchi Shoyu, the sauce isn’t heat-treated in the final production process to keep its umami components and enzymes alive.

 Instead, to get rid of germs, the unheated raw soy sauce is filtered through special filters over and over again.

-In contrast, the production process of regular soy sauce usually involves heat sterilization, but that results in stopping the activity of enzymes and diminishes umami.
+In contrast, the production of regular soy sauce usually involves heat sterilization.
+But that results in stopping the activity of enzymes and diminishes umami.

 Features